oa-333/elog/README.md

 - logging thread id, enclosed with brackets
 - formatted log message

-The following special tokens are understood by the ELog system:
+The following special log field reference tokens are understood by the ELog system:

 - ${rid} - the log record id.
 - ${time} - the logging time.